How to Be a Good Host Now and in the Future

 The best hosts build opportunities for guests to be social but to also be by themselves.
 It’s up to the host to set the mood by being relaxed and at ease, which encourages guests to relax and unwind.

-Dane and his husband, Joshua, always have a stocked bar and healthy snacks on hand for guests who drop by.
+Dane always has a stocked bar and healthy snacks on hand for guests who drop by.
 For overnight visitors, the guest rooms are always prepared to accept guests.
 When they know a guest is arriving, they make sure to re-stock the pantry, provide fresh-cut flowers, and make sure that their pampering touches are ready.

 Guest-room-bouquet-Figge_Floral_Boston.jpeg